madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 # enter new pass
 ```

-With `cs-key.sh` ready, we can now automate open / close with a second script for convenience (it is not really needed), lets name it `cs-map.sh`:
+With `cs-key.sh` ready, we can now automate open / close with a second script for convenience (it is not really needed), lets name it `cs-map.sh` (`cs-key.sh` should be in same folder):

 ```bash
 #!/bin/bash